Exterior of the Arktikum building in Rovaniemi Finland

 A rare sunny day in Rovaniemi in January from my 2024 visit — look at the mist on the river!

 January in Rovaniemi is truly an Arctic experience, with temperatures to match.
-The average high temperature (yes, high!) is -8°C (18°F)… not exactly a walk in the park.
-Meanwhile, the average low is a frigid -15°C (5°F), and true lows can be much lower as I personally experienced!
+The average high temperature (yes, high!) is -8°C (18°F).
+Meanwhile, the average low is a frigid -15°C (5°F), and true lows can be much lower, as I personally experienced!

-The plus side for people who love the snow is that snowfall is generally abundant at this time of year — it can snow several inches in a single day, which is really fun to experience if you didn’t grow up in a snowy environment (so speaks the Californian, at least).
+The plus side for people who love the snow is that snowfall is generally abundant at this time of year.
+It can snow several inches in a single day, which is really fun to experience (so speaks the Californian, at least).

-As for daylight… be prepared for a bit of a mindf***!
+As for daylight… be prepared to feel rather disoriented.
 Daylight hours in Rovaniemi in January are a bit crazy.
-If you’re there in the beginning of the month, you can only count on about 3 hours of daylight per day: the sunrise is around 11 AM but it sets before 2 PM, giving you a very limited window to get that much-needed Vitamin D (I recommend bringing supplements!)
+If you’re there in the beginning of the month, you can only count on about 3 hours of daylight per day: the sunrise is around 11 AM but it sets before 2 PM, giving you a very limited window to get that much-needed Vitamin D (I recommend taking supplements before, during, and after your trip!)

 The second half of January is ideal for striking that perfect balance of long dark nights with good chances of seeing the aurora while still enjoying a combination of daylight and soft twilight during the day so you can actually see the beauty of the Finnish winter landscapes around you.